-Jonathan has over twenty years of experience specializing in the treatment of adolescents and adults struggling with stress, anxiety, trauma, depression, bipolar, autism-spectrum experiences, psychosis and substance use.
+Jonathan is the founder and director of Northampton Area Counseling.
+He has over twenty years of experience specializing in the treatment of adolescents and adults struggling with stress, anxiety, trauma, depression, bipolar, autism-spectrum experiences, psychosis and substance use.

-He use strengths and evidenced-based approaches grounded in psychodynamic, cognitive-behavioral, narrative and motivational models.
 In addition to his direct clinical work, he has over a decade of experience providing clinical social work related supervision, leadership, program development, consultation, evaluation, training and teaching.
+With this, he recently joined the teaching staff in the Sociology Department at the University of Massachusetts, Amherst.

 Amelia also draws on psychodynamic, cognitive-behavioral, motivational, and relational models.
 She has experience working with children, teens, and adults who are navigating life changes, or experiencing stress, anxiety, depression, trauma, bipolar, psychosis, and substance use issues.